DPMM FC: Return to Brunei and back to using first team players (2019–2022)

-Second stint in Singapore
+Second stint in Singapore (2023–2025)

-DPMM FC began the process of returning to the Singapore Premier League after the restrictions necessitated by the pandemic eased since the year 2022.
+DPMM began the process of returning to the Singapore Premier League after the restrictions necessitated by the pandemic eased since the year of 2022.
 The AFC ratified the move in August of that year.
-The SGPL officially announced DPMM's participation for the 2023 season on 27 January 2023.
+The Singapore Premier League website officially announced DPMM's participation for the 2023 season on 27 January 2023.
+DPMM also qualified for the 2023–24 AFC Cup qualification round for the first time in their history qualifying in the Preliminary round 2 where they face Myanmar club, Yangon United at the Thuwunna Stadium on 16 August 2023, but unfortunately DPMM conceded a last minute goal which saw them exit the tournament.
+They finished seventh in the league and fourth in the 2023 Singapore Cup.